Update an expired customer managed SSL certificate

 NOTE

-If you have two or more SAN certificates that cover the same SAN domain entry, if that domain is covered by one certificate and the other is updated, the latter is installed for the domain.
+If two or more SAN certificates cover the same SAN domain entry, and one of them is updated, the system installs the updated certificate for the domain.

 See Troubleshoot SSL Certificate Problems for more information.